Card

 </Card>

-When Card.Heading is present, the section's aria-labelledby is automatically wired to the heading's id.
-If there is no visible heading, provide your own aria-label or aria-labelledby on the Card.
+When Card.Heading is present, aria-labelledby is automatically wired to the heading's id.
+If there is no visible heading, provide your own accessible name directly on the Card using aria-label:

-A visible heading is strongly recommended on standalone Cards so that sighted and non-sighted users have an equivalent experience.
-Choose a Card.Heading level (h2 through h6) that fits the surrounding document outline.
+Choose a Card.Heading level (h2 through h6) that fits the surrounding document outline without skipping heading levels.
 The default is h3.

 Card in a collection

-When multiple Cards are rendered together, place them inside a list.
-The <li> provides grouping, so each Card should remain a <div> (the default) and should not also be set to as="section".
+When multiple Cards are rendered together, place each Card inside a list item (<li>).
+The list provides the grouping semantics, so each Card should remain a <div> (the default) and must not be set to as="section".

 <li>